5 Creative Ways to Use Facebook’s Carousel Ads

 Content marketing operates on the principle that establishing relationships and offering value can increase sales, and offering resources and information to your audience through an ad campaign is a solid strategy, too.
 This may take the form of tutorials showing how to use a product, or even offering up information that could help customers make the right purchase choice for them.

-The example below uses different slides to go over different face shapes and explain what glasses would look best.
+The Facebook carousel example below uses different cards to go over different face shapes and explain what glasses would look best.
 Since some customers may not want to purchase online because they worry about what would look good, this can overcome objections and increase sales.

 By creating value upfront before asking for a direct sale, you’ll be more likely to get users engaged by catching their interest from the get-go.